Mahmud0808/FRAS/README.md

 ### Containing Files & Folders

+Missing files and folders will be generated automatically.

 * `/Attendance` - This folder will contain the generated excel sheets of attendances.
 * `/static/face_recognition_model.pkl` - This file will store the trained face recognition model.
 * `/static/faces` - This is the folder where we will keep all the pictures of students.